Singapore (1947 film): Critical response

 The New York Times film critic Bosley Crowther was merciless in his review, "Ava Gardner is sultry and empty-headed as the script demands.
 Mr. MacMurray doesn't ever appear to have his heart in what he is doing, and Spring Byington and Porter Hall as the tourists from the Midwest conduct themselves in the time-honored fashion that is supposed to denote slightly-addled American transients.
 'Singapore' is a pretty poor excuse for an entertainment, even as minor league jewel-smuggling fare."

-Film historian Leonard Maltin, however, considered the film, "... (an) alluring drama of trader/pearl smuggler MacMurray returning to Singapore after a five-year absence, recalling his previous romantic relationship with Gardner.
-He thinks she was killed during a Japanese bombing attack, but she really was a victim of amnesia.
-The characters in this seem to be very loosely modeled after those in Casablanca".
+Film historian Leonard Maltin, however, considered the film, "... (an) alluring drama [with characters] loosely modeled after those in Casablanca".

 Film critic Dennis Schwartz was also more positive in his later review.
 He wrote, "John Brahm (The Lodger/Hangover Square/The Locket) directs with flair an exotic thriller inspired by Casablanca.
 It was remade in 1957 as Istanbul with Errol Flynn ...
 There's a Casablanca-like ending at the airport, with the chief inspector showing he has a heart and that true love between the adventurers can't be denied no matter what.
 The thriller had fine production values, terrific atmosphere, and Ava and MacMurray were in great form."